COVID-19 Frequently Asked Questions

 Uniforms/scrubs should be transported home in a pillowcase.

 The scrubs and the pillowcase must be laundered immediately on return home (or at the practice if the facility is available) and separately at 60c or at a higher temperature if the fabric allows.
+They must be laundered separately to other items and the washing machine must be no more than half-full.
+They should then be tumble-dried and/or ironed.

 Opening drawers is a tricky one!
 Actually we have been advised for many, many years that we should not open drawers during treatment due to the risks associated with any droplets in the air falling on clean materials in a drawer, so this isn’t technically a new ‘requirement’.
 However, realistically we all know that this isn’t always followed.